Illinois disability

 • Is your mental or physical condition terminal, or expected to last at least one year?
 SSDI program rules say your health issue must force you to stop working at least 12 months.
 The SSA auto-rejects your claim if you get better in less than one year.

 • Have you seen a doctor within the last year?
 If yes, then great!
 You’re one step closer to approval.
 Otherwise, the SSA needs to confirm your diagnosis prevents you from working.
 They’ll schedule a Disability Determination Services (DDS) exam after apply for SSDI.
-If you can’t afford to see a doctor, talk to an Illinois disability lawyer before you apply.
+If you can’t afford to see a doctor, talk to a lawyer before you apply.
 An Illinois disability lawyer can pay for treatment and medical evidence needed to support your claim.

 If you said “no” at least once to any question above, apply for benefits through the SSI program instead.